Lito08/ZIRCONIUM/README.md

 - If there's no tables, you may need to refresh the page.

 4. Step 4 Running the website
-- On a new tab, type "localhost" and select (index of localhost).
+- On a new tab, type "localhost".
+- Now you should be running the website!

+5. Step 5 Adding products to the website
+- Click supplier login on the footer of the website
+- Click super admin login
+- The username "admin" and password is "admin"
+- Click on Products on the left bar and click Add products.
+- Enter all of the product details and the price should have a decimal "Ex:0.00"
+- To select the images, please select from "ZIRCONIUM-main/superadmin/img/" from the directory.
+- You also can add your images but please put it inside "ZIRCONIUM-main/superadmin/img/" from the directory.
-- Click ZIRCONIUM and you are done!
+- Click on save changes and there you go!

 If there is any questions, please do not hesitate to contact me (Lito) at "+60 13-317-4100" or email me at "danielyusoff08@gmail.com".